Building Reconciliation National Forum

 The U of S forum focused on how universities could respond to the urgent calls to action directed at post-secondary institutions, following up on Universities Canada's 13 principles on Indigenous education.
 As a part of this forum, the U of S, along with all other post-secondary educational institutions in Saskatchewan, declared its commitment to closing the education gap between Aboriginal and non-Aboriginal peoples.

 The forum was a well-attended event with representation from across the country as post-secondary and Aboriginal leaders sought to develop strategies to fulfil the calls to action of the TRC.
-The University of Alberta will be holding a similar forum on Sept.
-28 and 29 of 2016 to build on this important work.

 Going Forward at the U of S

 As the university seeks to become an active and respectful partner in reconciliation, we are engaging in program adjustments and institutional reflections to ensure that we are doing everything we can to be the best place we can possibly be for Indigenous students and Indigenous communities.
 When the TRC's final report was released, U of S President Peter Stoicheff issued a statement that implementing the calls to action remain of the utmost importance for the university.